• Skip to primary navigation

 Equipment

-You will also need either a saute pan or a saucepan (both with a lid) for cooking the curry.
+You will also need either a saute pan or a saucepan (with lids) for cooking the curry.

-And finally, you will need a sharp knife and a chopping board for cutting up the vegetables and slicing the bread.
+And finally, you will need a sharp knife and a chopping board to cut up the vegetables and slice the bread.

 Ingredients